Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Methods

 \subsection{Model Architecture and Training Strategy}

 This study fine-tuned the ECGFounder model trained for future new-onset MI using a transfer learning strategy \cite{ecgfounder1,ecgfounder2}.
-An AI-ECG model based on a multi-task deep learning framework was constructed to jointly predict severe stenosis and complete occlusion of four major coronary arteries (RCA, LM, LAD, LCX).
+An AI-ECG model based on a multi-task deep learning framework was constructed to jointly predict hemodynamically significant stenosis of four major coronary arteries (RCA, LM, LAD, LCX), defined using vessel-specific thresholds.
 The model uses a Net1D network structure with 12-lead ECG signals as input.

 To address the gradient conflict and weight imbalance issues between different tasks during multi-task learning, an adaptive weighting strategy based on task uncertainty was introduced \cite{trainuncertain}.
 Specifically, for each task $t$, the loss function was weighted by a learnable uncertainty parameter $\sigma_t$, and the overall objective was defined as: